cspablocortez/cspablocortez.github.io/_posts/2024-08-07-jekyll-reference.md

 **Includes**: Use `_includes/` for reusable components like headers, footers, navigation bars, etc.

-Include them in your pages or posts by typing `{% include navigation.html %}`.
+Include them in your pages or posts by typing `include navigation.html` enclosed the Liquid templating engine tags `{% your-file.html %}`

 ---